Overview

 Phase 7 (2026-05-06) unified heartbeat scheduling under the actions registry:

-The platform can connect to external AI agents via three protocols:
+The platform can connect to external AI agents via several protocols:

 | Type | Description |